blinklad/plore/readme.md

 Specifically, there is no handling for:
 - Unicode
 - Localization
-- Terminal integration: Does not work smoothly between terminal emulators, let alone operating systems.
+- Terminal integration: I've found colouring and escape sequences alone do not work smoothly between terminal emulators, let alone operating systems.
-- xresources integration
+- xresources integration.
 - File previews for every file extension and encoding, i.e., TIFF, .pdf, .gif, etc.
 - Variable-length paths: I've never had issues with this before.
 - File permission editing: I very rarely do this.